huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 ### 2. Next prepare your environment

 1. Fork the [repository](https://github.com/huggingface/transformers)
-    by clicking on the 'Fork\' button on the repository\'s page.
+    by clicking on the 'Fork' button on the repository's page.
 This creates a copy of the code under your GitHub user account.

 2. Clone your `transformers` fork to your local disk, and add the base